DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 Note that for blueprints without an explicit label, we still need to address them by their auto-generated numerical label.

+It's worth calling out that ``#meta`` blueprints can only refer to blueprints that are defined in the same file.
+This means that all blueprints that a ``#meta`` blueprint needs to script must be in sheets within the same .xlsx spreadsheet or concatenated into the same .csv file.

 You can then hide the blueprints that you now manage with the ``#meta``-mode blueprint from ``quickfort list`` by adding a ``hidden()`` marker to their modelines.
 That way the output of ``quickfort list`` won't be cluttered by